Actinic Keratosis Treatment

 A topical agent, Levulan, is applied to the pre-skin cancer (actinic keratosis) and the skin around it for 1 – 2 hours the treated skin is exposed to Blu light that activates the Levulan and selectively destroys actinic keratosis while causing minimal damage to the surrounding skin.

 Topical Chemotherapy Agents for Actinic Keratosis

 These treat both visible and invisible lesions with minimal risk of scarring.
-Common topical agents include Imiquimod and Fluorouracil.
+Common topical agents in Portland include Imiquimod and Fluorouracil.
 Fluorouracil is a chemotherapy treatment that targets cancer cells and kills them.
 Fluorouracil has been around for decades and is very useful for treating pre-skin cancers.

 Fluorouracil cream is used to treat actinic keratosis.
 Fluorouracil is in a class of medications called anti-metabolites.
 It works by killing fast-growing cells such as the abnormal cells (cancer cells) in actinic keratosis.

 Fluorouracil is applied to the affected areas twice a day for 10 – 11 days to the face.
 For the scalp and chest it may take 2 weeks.
 Lesions on the arms and legs make require 2 to 4 weeks of treatment.

 During the first few days of treatment, the actinic keratosis and surrounding areas will feel irritated and look red, swollen, and scaly.
 This is a sign that Fluorouracil is working.